Campbelltown - Woodbine

 Campbelltown - Woodbine displays a diverse mix of dwelling types, with a higher proportion of rental properties than the broader region

-Campbelltown - Woodbine dwelling structure, as per the latest Census, comprised 60.5% houses and 39.6% other dwellings (semi-detached, apartments, 'other' dwellings).
-Sydney metropolitan area had 78.5% houses and 21.5% other dwellings.
-Home ownership in Campbelltown - Woodbine was 20.7%, with mortgaged dwellings at 33.2% and rented at 46.2%.
-Median monthly mortgage repayment was $2,023, below Sydney metro's $2,100.
-Median weekly rent was $390, compared to Sydney metro's $380.
-Nationally, Campbelltown - Woodbine's median mortgage repayments exceeded the Australian average of $1,863, and rents surpassed the national figure of $375.
+Dwelling structure in Campbelltown - Woodbine, as per the latest Census, consisted of 60.5% houses and 39.6% other dwellings (semi-detached, apartments, 'other' dwellings).
+In comparison, Sydney metro had 78.5% houses and 21.5% other dwellings.
+Home ownership in Campbelltown - Woodbine stood at 20.7%, with the remaining dwellings either mortgaged (33.2%) or rented (46.2%).
+The median monthly mortgage repayment was $2,023, lower than Sydney metro's $2,100.
+Median weekly rent in Campbelltown - Woodbine was $390, compared to Sydney metro's $380.
+Nationally, Campbelltown - Woodbine's mortgage repayments were higher at $2,023 versus the Australian average of $1,863, while rents were also higher at $390 compared to the national figure of $375.

 Frequently Asked Questions - Housing